 When planning a trip, you often research a route on your macOS computer before switching to your iOS Phone to make the actual journey.
 After all, it’s much easier to mount a phone than a MacBook Pro on your car dashboard.
 Thanks to the tight links Apple has built between iOS and macOS, you can easily send directions from your laptop or desktop directly to your iPhone.
 This trick works regardless of Wi-Fi connection—your iPhone or iPad doesn’t need to be on the same wireless network as your laptop or desktop.
 So your device could be sitting outside in the car, and still pick up information beamed from your computer.

-From Apple Maps on macOS, search for a particular route or place, then click the Share button at the top of the screen.
+From Apple Maps on macOS, search for a particular route or place, then click the share button at the top of the screen (the arrow inside the box).
 Assuming you have an iPhone or iPad registered with the same Apple ID, your mobile device will show up as an option.
 Select it from the list, and your phone or tablet will prompt you to confirm.
-Then the travel information will magically appear on mobile device.
+Then the travel information will magically appear on your mobile device.

 The same menu lets you share directions or specific locations in a variety of other ways too, including via the Notes app or through Messages.

 By default, Apple Maps on your iPhone uses an up-for-north perspective, or rotates the map based on the way your car (or bike) is turning.
 However, you can also access a hidden compass mode, which is handy when you’re walking around and trying to find your way.